Can Diet Improve Back Pain?

 Back Pain Caused By Osteoarthritis

 In spinal osteoarthritis (spondylosis), the cartilage covering the joints of the spine wears away, the discs begin to degenerate, and pieces of cartilage can cause inflammation (see ‘Spinal Arthritis’).
 This causes pain and stiffness.
 There are studies that suggest that the supplements glucosamine and chondroitin may help in knee and hip pain in osteoarthritis.
 However, there are no studies confirming the same effect in back pain.
-Be aware that chondroitin can interact with drugs taken for blood clotting disorders.Business energy with a difference
+Be aware that chondroitin can interact with drugs taken for blood clotting disorders.Business Energy With a Difference from Purely Energy

 - Hot and Cold Therapy in Back Pain